pivotal-cf/docs-pks/okta-sso-config.hbs.md

 ## <a id='prerequisites'></a> Prerequisites

-To configure Okta to designate Tanzu Kubernetes Grid Integrated Edition as a service provider, you must have the following:
+To configure Okta to designate {{  vars.product }} as a service provider, you must have the following:

 + An Okta Single-Sign On admin account